reubenharry/haskell-docs/docs/docs/casestudy/overview.md

         ...
     ```

-    Consider this the Haskell analogue of inserting print statements.
+    Consider this the Haskell debugging analogue of inserting print statements.